 Agreeing to a law enforcement agency’s or professional regulator’s request to assist in an investigation as a witness is not always a straightforward process.

-Whilst manypeople’s first instinct will be to cooperate with the relevant agency, some may fear that doing so could have negative personal ramifications.
+Whilst many people’s first instinct will be to cooperate with the relevant agency, some may fear that doing so could have negative personal ramifications.

 There have been numerous cases of people agreeing to become witnesses who have afterwards regretted it.
-In some of these matters, the individuals agreed to become witnesses before they were made fully aware either of the all relevant facts in the case, or the long-term consequences of their agreement to help.
+In some of these matters, the individuals agreed to become witnesses before they were made fully aware either of all the relevant facts in the case, or the long-term consequences of their agreement to help.